ZhgChg.Li

 What can be done in 30 seconds?

-• Decide whether to display the push notification? => Answer: No
+• Can you decide whether to display the notification? => Answer: No

 First, the Payload part of the backend push notification program

-The structure of the backend push notification needs to add a line "mutable-content":1 for the system to execute the Notification Service Extension when it receives the push notification
+The backend must add the line "mutable-content":1 in the push payload for the system to execute the Notification Service Extension upon receiving the push.

 {